British Citizenship for Canadian citizens

 Life In the UK Test

-You will need to take the Life in the UK Test as part of your application for British citizenship if you are between the ages of 18 and 65.
+You may need to take the Life in the UK Test as part of your application for British citizenship if you are between the ages of 18 and 65.
 There are practice tests online that you can use to prepare.
 You must book the test at least three days in advance online.
 There is a £50 test fee.

 In the event that you have a physical or mental condition that would prevent you from successfully taking the test, you may be able to provide a letter from a doctor confirming your condition.